 Additionally, REX’s selection is limited.
 Some of its markets only have one agent!
 Others have zero agents and the whole process is handled remotely with ad hoc support (showings, open houses) from local freelancers.

-Team-based customer service approach may not be for everyone
+Team-based customer service approach isn’t for everyone

 While it’s important to choose the right REX Agent to oversee your sale, remember you’ll actually be working with a number of people throughout its course.

 Your dedicated point of contact will actually be an Account Manager, not your Lead Agent.
-You may talk to / deal with different people for specific tasks, including pricing, marketing, showings and open houses, paperwork, and so on.
+You may talk to / deal with different people for specific tasks, including: pricing, marketing, showings and open houses, paperwork, and so on.

 This team-based approach isn’t for everyone.
 If you prefer more centralized customer service, this could add undue stress to an already stressful process.
 More people involved in the sale also increases the risk of miscommunications, mistakes, and delays that could negatively affect your outcome.

-Salaried agents have less direct incentive than those earning commission
+Salaried agents have less direct incentive

 Traditional realtors work solely on commission, meaning they’re paid if — and only if — your home actually sells.
 This is a very strong and direct incentive to help you sell quickly and for the best price possible.